NanoRelease MWCNTs Phase 2 Workshop

 Bethesda, MD, USA

-The NanoRelease Project is working to develop confidence in measurement methods for describing the release of nanomaterials from solid materials used in commercial products.
+The NanoRelease Project worked to develop confidence in measurement methods for describing the release of nanomaterials from solid materials used in commercial products.
 In Phase 1 of the NanoRelease Project, the Steering Committee selected multi-walled carbon nanotubes (MWCNTs) embedded within polymer matrices as the first nanomaterial to be carried forward into release measurement evaluation and methods development.
 In Phase 2, three expert task groups prepared detailed White Papers evaluating MWCNTs in polymer composites as used in commercial products.

 The workshop agenda is available here.